kevin-kas/HGT-Motif/README.md

 This project also include some python file to deal with the problem.Here is an introduction of each file.
 1.Find motif method.

 This method use the sampling to find the 3 nodes motif and 4 nodes motif.
-Input the csv adjacency file and then it will output a txt file with a top20 types of germ combination.
-Each Germ combination will contain n numbers of
+Input the csv adjacency file and then it will output a txt file with a top20 types of germ structure.
+Each Germ combination will contain n numbers of dataframe matrix and this shows the degree of horizontal gene transfer intensity of each germ structure.

+2.Result deal file.

+This project include 2 result deal file.Including resdeal for 3 nodes and for 4 nodes.
+It input the txt file made by find motif function and output a csvfile which contain the germ structure and the number of each different horizontal gene transfer intensity.

+3.heatmap file .

+This file include a nodes combination which